 It was not United Airlines who beat Dao up; it was the airport security police.
 Right or wrong, justified or unjustified, it’s what police do in these situations and we all know that.
 If you’re standing in a police action zone and they tell you to clear the area, you’d better clear the area or face consequences.
 It doesn’t matter if you are in a restaurant waiting for a carry-out order you have already paid for, if the police tell you to leave, noncompliance will mean the use of force.
 You must expect that to happen.
 In most places, there is enough room for officers to simply surround an individual and frog-march him away or pick him up and carry him, but the confined space of an aircraft cabin requires other measures.
 Although initially polite, Dao became increasingly agitated, flailing his arms at the officers, who then roughly dragged him out of his seat, his head striking an armrest, and pulled him across the floor by his arms.

 Was Dao himself in the wrong?
-It is a violation of Federal law to ignore instructions from a flight crew member, and he may have left himself open to prosecution.
-It is also an offense in most jurisdictions to fail to comply with a police order or otherwise “obstruct official business.”
+In ignoring instructions from a flight crew, he may have left himself open to prosecution.
+It is certainly an offense in most jurisdictions to fail to comply with a police order or otherwise “obstruct official business.”
 The usual directive is, “comply, then complain.”
 Follow the instructions, and if you think they were improper, seek a remedy later.
 But that’s not what Dao did.

 Did United commit a crime?
 I’m not a lawyer, but from my layman’s understanding, their arrangement with Dao was a contract.
 That might make them guilty of breach of contract, but that is a civil matter, not a criminal one.
 It puts them at risk of being sued, but not of being prosecuted.